 Windy Hill was initially established as part of the 1951 Manchester to Kirk o'Shotts television route [link to feature].
 The site is on the Pennines close to the Lanacashire/Yorkshire border and linked the Manchester terminal station with Tinshill near Leeds.
 As with the other sites on this route the initial provision was a relatively short steel tower carrying a pair of dishes facing in each direction, together with a brick building for the equipment, including standby generator.

-Some of the dishes facing Heaton Park were removed slightly earlier but the main clearance seems to have been between 2013 and 2014 with the structure now remaining in use for mobile phone operators and other local links.
-Strengthening work was undertaken early in 2015 by LARS [link].
-The main building is of the "standard" pattern - there is no trace of the 1951 building or original tower.
-Old OS maps dated 1956 and 1968-72 do not show the site - it is marked on the 1981 1:10000 scale map as "TV & Radio Station" with the "mast" and two buildings.
+Final cleaance of the main dishes seems to have been between 2013 and 2015 but the structure remains in use for mobile phone operators and local linking.
+Strengthening work was undertaken in 2015 by LARS.
+The main building is of the "standard" pattern, with no trace of the 1951 building or original tower.
+Curiously OS maps dated 1956 and 1968-72 do not show the site,b but it appears by 1981 "TV & Radio Station" with the "mast" and two buildings.